johnshearing/PrivateKeyVault/README.md

 When it finishes, eject the SD card and re-insert it into your Raspberry Pi.
 When you boot it up, it should be in the exact same state it was in when you first cloned the SD card.

+## You are about to start working with Private Keys.
-## Pull out the WiFi Dongle,
+**Pull out the WiFi Dongle,
-## Pull out the Ethernet Cable, and
+Pull out the Ethernet Cable, and
-## Never connect to anything ever again
+Never connect to anything ever again**

 Not to a computer, Not to the Internet, Not to a TV, Not to a Phone, Not to a printer, Not to another pi, Not to anything.
 Not with WiFi, Not with Bluetooth, Not with Ethernet, Not with HDMI, Not with GPIO, Not with USB, Not with Video Out, Not with Audio Out, Not with anything.
 #### Lock Down Your Pi